 When it comes to weather protection, you can't really get any better than the Arc'teryx Alpha SV unless you just stay indoors.
-We gave it a 9 out of 10 simply because we had to get really nitpicky to differentiate between so many awesome jackets, and we liked the chin guard on the Arc'teryx Beta AR Jacket better.
-That said, the protection afforded by the Alpha SV is nearly perfect.
-It features 80D GORE-TEX Pro throughout, the most protective and durable membrane in the review.
+Although we liked the chin guard on the Arc'teryx Beta AR Jacket better, the protection afforded by the Alpha SV is nearly perfect.
+It features 80D GORE-TEX Pro throughout, the most protective and durable membrane of the Arc'teryx jackets we have tested.
 The storm hood is exceptional, offering the most customization capabilities, with or without a helmet.
 It has four draw cord adjustment points - two in the back and two on either side of the neck.
 If you need to hunker down in a storm, this hardshell will protect you as well as a jacket can.

-This shell weighs in at 18.4 ounces for a size large, making it the second heaviest jacket in our current review behind only the massive Rab Latok.
+This shell weighs in at 18.4 ounces for a size large, which is quite heavy.
 Weight is a pretty serious consideration and the primary reason why this jacket is not for everyone.
 But another consideration is compression.
 While its 80 denier Gore-Tex Pro face fabric is indeed burly and durable, it is bulky, and doesn't compress down well at all.
 In short, this is not a jacket you want to be carrying around.
 If you do not need to be living in this thing, you probably don't want it with you.

 Mobility & Fit

 This model is shaped according to Arc'teryx's "athletic fit," which is their standard cut and means that it has more room inside for layering compared to their "trim" fitting Alpha FL or Arc'teryx Beta LT Jacket.
 While the fit of this jacket is generally good throughout, it is not terribly mobile.
 The Gore-Tex Pro membrane is stiff and crinkly, sort of like a paper bag.
-One nice feature that we like is the added lower back draw-cord, adjustable within either of the chest pockets, which helps snug the back of the jacket in tighter.
+One nice feature that we like is the added lower back draw-cord, adjustable within either of the chest pockets, which helps snug the back of the jacket in tighter, similar to the Arc'teryx Theta AR.
 This feature is especially nice if it's a warm day and you're not wearing tons of layers beneath it.
 Again, mobility is a factor that suffers when manufacturers use the burliest materials available.